 The researchers used a drug called SR9009, which targets a key component of the cellular clock mechanism.
-The medication disrupts expression of genes that trigger adverse immune responses after a heart attack.
+The medication disrupts the expression of genes that trigger adverse immune responses after a heart attack.

-In Martino’s experiments with mice, the treatment reduced production of a cellular sensor called the NLRP3 inflammasome that contributes to scarring.
+In Martino’s experiments with mice, the treatment reduced the production of a cellular sensor called the NLRP3 inflammasome that contributes to scarring.
 The U of G researchers showed for the first time that giving this treatment after a heart attack along with conventional therapy such as reperfusion led to less inflammation and better cardiac repair.

 “No scar, no heart damage, no heart failure — people can survive heart attacks because the heart won’t even be damaged.
 We were amazed to see how quickly it worked, and how effective it was at curing heart attacks and preventing heart failure in our mouse models of the disease.”

-More generally, it may also help with profound adverse inflammatory responses, such as treatment of traumatic brain injury, strokes or severe burns, she said.
+More generally, it may also help with profound adverse inflammatory responses, such as treatment of traumatic brain injury, strokes, or severe burns, she said.

 Funded by the Canadian Institutes of Health Research, this study is part of her lab’s pioneering work on circadian medicine.
-By studying how disruptions to body clock rhythms drive heart diseases, Martino, who is a mid-career investigator of the Heart and Stroke Foundation of Canada, aims to manipulate circadian biology with genetic, environmental or pharmacological therapies.
+By studying how disruptions to body clock rhythms drive heart diseases, Martino, who is a mid-career investigator of the Heart and Stroke Foundation of Canada, aims to manipulate circadian biology with genetic, environmental, or pharmacological therapies.

-“What we are discovering, is that the circadian clock mechanism is important not just for heart health but also for how to heal from heart disease,” said Martino, who is director of U of G’s Centre for Cardiovascular Investigations.
+“What we are discovering, is that the circadian clock mechanism is important not just for heart health but also for how to heal from heart disease,” said Martino, who is director of U of G’s Center for Cardiovascular Investigations.